DevTae/StockToolsPreview/README.md

 ### Information about Source Distribution

+- The source code of this project is saved on private repository, because **I worried about the misusing some strategies in this project to their buying / selling decision**.

 - Whenever if you have any questions for this project, contact me for anything using email.
   - e-mail is here. → dev.taehyeon.kim@gmail.com